Blog

 In essence, emotional disorders arise from a mix of biological, psychological, and environmental influences.

 Yes, therapy can indirectly help balance neurotransmitters.
 Cognitive Behavioral Therapy (CBT), mindfulness, and psychotherapy improve emotional regulation, reduce stress, and promote neuroplasticity.
-While therapy doesn't directly change neurotransmitters like medications, it creates conditions that support a healthier neurochemical balance and long-term emotional well-being.
+While therapy does not directly change neurotransmitters like medications, it creates conditions that support a healthier neurochemical balance and long-term emotional well-being.

-To search for the best Neurology Healthcare Providers in Croatia, Germany, India, Malaysia, Spain, Thailand, Turkey, the UAE, UK and the USA, please use the Mya Care search engine.
+To search for the best Neurology Healthcare Providers and Doctors in Germany, India, Malaysia, Spain, Thailand, Turkey, the UAE, the UK and the USA, please use the Mya Care search engine.

 Show More ▼